zhijun98/pointbox-2010/README.md

 # PointBox 2010
-As an integrated commodity option pricing and communication platform, PointBox system allows users to maximize their market focus while minimizing their time spent on manual processing.
-PointBox simplifies market pricing, market tracking, and communication by utilizing automatic quote parsing and a standardized option language.
-It helps traders and/or brokers to make trading decisions more efficiently.

-PointBox system is made up of PointBox-console, PointBoxLocal/PointBoxCentral servers, PointBox Engine HTTP Server, PointBox controller, PBIM server, database backup, etc.
+PointBox system is made up of PointBox-console (source opened by this repo), PointBoxLocal/PointBoxCentral servers (Data polling and web service endpoints e.g. authentication/authorization), PointBox Engine HTTP Server (Instant messaging collection, parsing, quote-formatting, pricing engine ), PointBox controller (i.e. pricing engine's support, e.g. data skew curves, AtmVolCurve, etc.), PBIM server (i.e. PointBox instant messaging server), database with backup, etc.

 ![PointBox Architecture](https://github.com/zhijun98/pointbox_2010/assets/9690419/b478a1aa-8ecc-4373-92ee-858ecf5f8314)

 ## PointBox Console (PBC)
-A classic Java Swing rich-client application which is the main front-end of PointBox trading system for traders and/or brokers.
+This repository only opened the source for PointBox-console which is a classic Java Swing rich-client application.
+It is the main front-end client application of PointBox trading system for traders and/or brokers.

 (1) Commodity traders/brokers talks (or sends quotes on commodities) through Yahoo, AOL, and PointBox's instant-messaging which are provided by PointBox console (PBC) application.
 If traders/brokers use of PB's instant messaging, they will use of the following talker's panel to send their quotes:
 ![pb-option-pricer](https://github.com/zhijun98/pointbox_2010/assets/9690419/0fac8425-8040-4753-9208-8b52836e772c)